 If you want to build something good, sometimes it makes sense to think about how to build something bad.
 You invert the problem.
 If you were building a notification system to annoy users and decrease engagement, what would that look like?

-Slack notifications have to be high-value to be seen by the user.
+Slack and Teams notifications have to be high-value to be seen by the user.
 If you get that wrong–send too many notifications, don’t give enough information, try to get them to do too much–your app is going to become another unread channel that no one ever reads.

 Notifications need to be timely and essential